 Yokai!

-Explore the potential of interactive narrative by combining Hololens, phone, and physical puzzles.
+Explore the potential of interactive narrative by combining Hololens, virtual characters, mobile devices, and physical puzzles.

 Summary

-Yokai! is an XR installation that uses physical puzzles to advance a interactive narrative.
+Yokai! is an XR installation where users offer physical toys onto a shrine to interact with virtual charactesrs and environemnts.
 The player is a weary traveler in Tokyo greeted by an unexpected Yokai named Zashiki dwelling in their AirBnB.
 Zashiki is causing chaos and the only path to peace is to make her happy.

 Research & Concept Development